lillgc/EEOB546_R/README.md

 5. proportion of missing genotype data for each sample
 6. proportion of missing genotype data for each group
 7. Unique genotype absolute and relative counts across groups

+The data frame used to plot these figures was generated in another Rmd (`snp_plot_data_prep`) available in the repository in the `working_files` folder.
+This file must be read in to generate the figures of this analysis.

 ## Two peer-reviewed repositories of two students ("Chiang_review1.Rmd" & "Chiang_review2.Rmd")